The LG Chem Battery: is it right for your home?

 That’s not cheap.
 Luckily, there are solar battery incentives that can help bring down the costs.

-Because the LG Chem batteries charge exclusively from solar panels, they qualify for the federal solar tax credit, reducing your total cost to purchase the battery by 26%, down to between $5,200 - $6,700 after the first year.
+Because the LG Chem batteries charge exclusively from solar power, they qualify for the federal solar tax credit, reducing your total cost to purchase the battery by 26%, down to between $5,200 - $6,700 after the first year.

 Some states and utility companies also offer solar battery incentives.
 The most popular is the Self- Generation Incentive Program (SGIP) in California.